-The fourth annual 2018 APS MasterClass workshop for paediatricians with special interest in allergy will be held in Melbourne on Saturday 17th Feb 2018.
-This is an initiative of the National Allergy Strategy and the APS is working closely with ASCIA in a number of areas to up-skill regional paediatricians in allergy management.
+The 6th Annual 2019 APS Allergy MasterClass workshop for paediatricians will be held at Park Royal Melbourne Airport on Saturday 15th Feb 2020.
+This workshop is an initiative of the National Allergy Strategy and the APS is working closely with ASCIA in a number of areas to up-skill regional paediatricians in allergy management.

 It is an interactive case based workshop for general paediatricians (and allergy nurses) interested in allergy.
 This year’s workshop will include renowned allergist Ray Mullins kindly acting as one of the resource experts.

 The program includes a wide variety of allergy issues relevant to the general paediatrician including food pollen allergy, immunotherapy, insect sting allergy, NAS prevention of allergy, teen allergy, and update on anaphylaxis.

 The format allows easy fly in fly out or stay on in Melbourne for the weekend.
 Morning and afternoon tea and lunch is provided.

 PLEASE BOOK SOON !!
 To book, please go to https://apsallergy.eventbrite.com.au